mohammed-alaa40123/ELECTRO-PI/README.md

 ## License

-This project is licensed under the [license name] license.
+This project is licensed under the MIT License.